Chart Color Schemes

 Stones Corner demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Stones Corner's educational attainment is notably high, with 53.4% of residents aged 15 years and above holding university qualifications.
-This compares to 25.7% in Queensland (QLD) and 30.4% nationally.
-Bachelor degrees are the most prevalent at 37.1%, followed by postgraduate qualifications at 12.4% and graduate diplomas at 3.9%.
+Stones Corner's educational attainment is notably higher than broader averages.
+Among residents aged 15+, 53.4% have university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% nationally.
+University graduates make up the largest group at 37.1%, followed by postgraduate qualifications at 12.4% and graduate diplomas at 3.9%.
 Vocational pathways account for 23.5% of qualifications, with advanced diplomas at 10.0% and certificates at 13.5%.

-Educational participation is high, with 28.8% of residents currently enrolled in formal education.
+Educational participation is high, with 28.8% currently enrolled in formal education.
 This includes 15.4% in tertiary education, 3.8% in primary education, and 1.8% pursuing secondary education.

 Frequently Asked Questions - Education